Add some razzle dazzle to your living space with these beautiful, functional and easy DIY room decor ideas and home decor ideas to 3D print.

 Who made it?
 Victor Vasin

 Whatever the weather outside your window, these wall mounted flower pots will always brighten up your home.
 Tend to your plants by pouring water through a cloud, which then diffuses the water into rain drops.
-These DIY room decor ideas should be filed away for a rainy day, perhaps?
+These easy DIY room decor ideas should be filed away for a rainy day, perhaps?

 A cool thing to 3D print that’s also useful, these pip boxes are great for keeping little knick-knacks out of harms way.
 But the really smart thing about the design is how the drawers are stackable in any number of configurations, amounting to a veritable Tetris of storage solutions.

-Another skull suggestion for DIY room decor ideas?
+Another skull suggestion for easy DIY room decor ideas?
 Trust us, we’re not trying to be morbid.
 It’s simply that the effect of light passing through the Voronoi design is really rather striking.
 Plus, if human craniums really aren’t your thing, the same designer has other variations in this style available.

 Sooner or later, a low-poly design was going to rear its head on this list of DIY room decor ideas.
 So what better than a Unicorn trophy?
 Way cooler than a moth-eaten stuffed moose’s head, that’s for sure.

-“Alexa, do you have any suggestions for DIY room decor ideas?”
+“Alexa, do you have any suggestions for easy DIY room decor ideas?”
 The Amazon Echo Dot is as personal assistant that’s fast becoming an essential gadget to have around the home.
 This mount is designed so you can fix it securely to any wall, where it can electronically eavesdrop on every word you say.

 Who made it?
 TinkeringT